cudmore/triggercamera/docs/docs/index.md

 The number of IR LEDs is not critical.
 This will depend on how far away your subject is from the camera.
 Usually 4 IR LEDs is a good starting point.

+# Building the system

-# Configuring a Raspberry Pi
+## Configuring a Raspberry Pi

 We are not going to provide a full tutorial here and will assume a functioning Raspberry Pi.
 Here is a basic to do list to get started.